scotthomas27/wavemaker-docs/index.md

 ### Grid planner

 The Grid planner allows you to create a grid of color-coded, tagged and labelled entries that may assist you with planning out the events in your novel.

-The axes of the grid are entirely arbitrary, they can be whatever you need them to be (the passage of time, or different sub-plots).
+The axes of the grid are entirely arbitrary; they can be whatever you need them to be (the passage of time or different sub-plots, for example).

 ### Mindmaps